flesler/mcp-tasks/README.md

 - 🚫 **Duplicate prevention**: Automatically prevents duplicate tasks
 - 🛡️ **Type-safe**: Full TypeScript support with Zod validation
 - 🔒 **Ultra-safe**: AI has no way to rewrite or delete your tasks (unless you enable it), only add and move them
+- 📅 **Optional reminders**: Enable a dedicated Reminders section the AI constantly sees and can maintain

 ## 🚀 **Quick Start**